JOSM/josm-plugins/mappaint/styles/standard/README.txt

-instead of the flat icon dir previously used, use the hierarchy from applications/share/map-icons instead
+Instead of the flat icons dir previously used, use the hierarchy from svn.openstreetmap.org/applications/share/map-icons instead.